malekandrew/cronflow/README.md

 ## 🌟 Features

-- **🗣️ Natural Language Input**: Convert phrases like "every Monday at 3pm" or "quarterly" into cron expressions
+- **🗣️ Advanced Natural Language Processing**: Powered by compromise.js and chrono-node for intelligent text understanding
+  - Complex phrases: "every monday and thursday at 10am in January to April"
+  - Word numbers: "every five minutes", "every couple of hours"
+  - Date ranges: "Monday to Friday", "January to March"
+  - Smart defaults: omitted times default to midnight (00:00)
 - **✅ Real-time Validation**: Instant feedback on cron expression validity
 - **📖 Human-Readable Explanations**: See what your cron expression means in plain English
 - **⏭️ Next Execution Times**: View the next 5 scheduled runs with relative time